wbolster/jsonlines/doc/index.rst

 .. _jsonlines: http://jsonlines.org/
 .. _ndjson: http://ndjson.org/

-This file format is very simple: UTF-8 encoded text with one valid JSON value per line.
-While code to consume and create such data is not complex, it quickly becomes long when adding data validation, error handling, and so on.
+This data format is straight-forward: it is simply one valid JSON value per line, encoded using UTF-8.
+While code to consume and create such data is not that complex, it quickly becomes non-trivial enough to warrant a dedicated library when adding data validation, error handling, support for both binary and text streams, and so on.
 This small library implements all that (and more!) so that applications using this format do not have to reinvent the wheel.

 Features